Skip to content

 • Innovative use of virtual technologies to expand the reach and access of evidence-based or practice-informed tobacco prevention and cessation interventions focused on priority groups and rural areas of California;

-• Research that broadly develops surveillance tools to track social, behavioral, and commercial changes related to tobacco industry marketing strategies and the tobacco retail environment, including tobacco product characteristics such as addition of non-menthol cooling agents, that can worsen tobacco-related health disparities;
+• Research that broadly develops surveillance tools to track social, behavioral, and commercial changes related to tobacco and nicotine industry marketing strategies and the tobacco retail environment, including tobacco product characteristics such as addition of non-menthol cooling agents;

 • Implementation science research that can directly inform innovation in the provision of tobacco prevention and cessation services that addresses health insurance coverage issues and expands access to Californians with lower income levels and/or Medi-Cal enrollees;